 Even if $1,000 doesn’t seem like much, there are plenty of ways to invest that money and establish a fruitful portfolio.

-If you’ve got $1,000 to spend, here are four solid investment ideas to consider right now.
+If you’ve got $1,000 to spend, here are five solid investment ideas to consider right now.

 1. Commission-free trading

 Why it’s a good option now: Many experts agree that the stock market is healthy, and they see potential for continued growth throughout the remainder of 2021.
 The Dow Jones Industrial Average, the S&P 500 and the Nasdaq Composite Index have grown significantly since this time last year, up more than 21%, 26% and 26%, respectively.

 In other words, if you’re eager to start trading, now could be a great time to jump in.
 Plus, many brokers ditched commission fees in the last few years, which were often between $5 to $7 per trade.

 After a handful of trades, that $1,000 would be eaten up quickly by fees.
 But commission-free trading of stocks, ETFs and options are the new normal, so you can invest that $1,000 without having to worry about commissions eating into your returns.

 What to watch out for: Each broker has a different policy on commission-free trading, where some stocks qualify and others don’t.
 For instance, TD Ameritrade offers commission-free trading, but it only applies to US exchange-listed stocks, ETFs and options.
 If you want to trade over-the-counter stocks, expect to pay a $6.95 fee per trade.